-This allocation type is used to assign costs to all of Minnesota Company's jurisdictions (Minnesota, North Dakota, South Dakota, and Wholesale) when the work performed benefits all of the company's customers equally.
-This is the default allocator that is used for the Electric and Gas Distribution, Customer Accounting, Customer Information, Sales and Administrative & General FERC accounts where the general ledger account JDE Business Unit Category Code 6 (Location code) designates support of NSPM Company.
+This allocation type is used to assign costs to all of Minnesota Company's jurisdictions (Minnesota, North Dakota, and South Dakota) when the work performed benefits all of the company's customers equally.
+This is the default allocator that is used for the electric and gas distribution, customer accounting, customer information, sales, and A& G FERC accounts.

-This is also the Gas Utility A&G Corporate Function default allocator type.
+This is also the gas utility A&G corporate function default allocator type.